Understanding Blocks

 • You must add a path segment.

-• Value Path: Press Add Path Segment and enter the fields and enter the fields(content or metadata)you want to be matched.
+• Value Path: Press Add Path Segment and enter the fields(content or metadata)you want to be matched.

 • Default: Return whole chunk contains content and metadata .